Abruzzo and Molise walking tour Itinerary

 Day 8:

 This morning, we take a thirty-minute winding drive up to a small village that is the highest point in the Trigno Valley.
 A popular skiing destination in the winter, the cross-country ski runs become walking trails in the warmer months.
-We follow one of these trails out of town, starting at the Alpine Flora Gardens, and follow a long ridge, with spectacular views down over the valley and the neighbouring mountains.
-At the end of the itinerary we walk back to town to have lunch in a celebrated trattoria back.
-(12 kms, 4 hours, 350 mts climb).
+We follow one of these trails up through beech forest to a long ridge, with spectacular views down over the valley and the neighbouring mountains.
+At the end of the itinerary we walk, we have cut lunch and then stop for a gelato/refreshments in the neighbouring town.
+(10 kms, 4 hours, 340 mts climb).

-Fun fact: In 2015, this village received the biggest dump of snow ever recorded, anywhere: over 2.5 metres of snow in one night.
+Fun fact: In 2015, this small town received the biggest dump of snow ever recorded, anywhere (it’s in the Guinness Book of Records): over 2.5 metres of snow in one night.
+The afternoon is free.

 Day 9:

-This morning, we will be taken on guided tour of the nearby town, including another one of the great surprises of this area: a bell foundry which has been operating continuously in the town since the 13th century, producing bells for the Pope and Catherine the Great, among other illustrious customers.
+In the afternoon, we will be taken on guided tour of the great surprises of this area: a bell foundry which has been operating continuously in the town since the 13th century, producing bells for the Pope and Catherine the Great, among other illustrious customers.
 The visit to the foundry is a fascinating experience.

-Fun fact: This foundry has been in the hands of the same family all this time, now up to the twenty-sixth generation, which makes it the oldest continually working company in the world.
+Fun fact: This foundry has been in the hands of the same family all this time, now up to the twenty-seventh generation, which makes it the second oldest continually operating company in the world!
+(Lunch/Dinner)

 Day 10:

 Seven thousand kilometres long, the Sentiero Italia is the longest walking trail in the world.
 It was created to connect all the Italian regions and unite their cultural diversity, beauty and the traditions of the local territories.
-This morning, we walk a section of Sentiero, following a well-made trail through undulating farmlands and forest, popular with hikers and birdwatchers (15 kms, 4.5 hours, 620 mts climb).
+This morning, we walk a section of Sentiero, a loop walk following a well-made trail through spectacular old-growth beech forest.
+(9 kms, 4 hours, 340 mts climb).

-After a light lunch along the walk, we’ll return to our base where you can swim in the pool and relax for the rest of the afternoon.
-We’ll have an early dinner back at the agriturismo, ready for our departure tomorrow.
+After a cut lunch along the way, we’ll return to our base where you can swim in the pool and relax for the rest of the afternoon.
+We’ll have dinner at the agriturismo, ready for our departure tomorrow.
+(Lunch/Dinner)

 Day 11: